tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

 + `list-style: none;` - sets the bullet point for the list elements(`<li>`s inside the `<ul>` or `<ol>`)

 #### Other styles

-+ `line-height: 1.5;` - here the *value* is without the unit and it simply means that the line height will be 1.5 times the `font-size`

 + `cursor: pointer;` - sets the cursor shape